Japan7/waicolle-web/posts/index.md

 </div>

 **Welcome to the *Waifu Collection* companion web app!** \
-You will find here some ressources to help you mastering the game.
+You will find here some resources to help you mastering the game.

 ## Collage